 But Vita's attitude goes beyond the "swift completion of her appointed rounds" (to paraphrase Herodotus).
 She experiences her work as serving a higher purpose.
-Her attitude about her job, and its "drudgery," goes far beyond an exercise in positive thinking.
-Vita sees her mail delivery responsibility as a personal, life-saving mission, one that could be fulfilled by her, and only by her.
+Her attitude about her job and its drudgery goes far beyond an exercise in positive thinking.
+Vita sees her mail delivery responsibility as a personal, life-saving mission, one that could be fulfilled only by her.
 She knows she is depended on, perhaps even by people who feel disdain for her work, and it means something.
-She brings meaning to her job, and in turn, it becomes meaningful.
+She brings meaning to her job, and in turn, her work becomes meaningful.

-I am convinced that, in the final analysis, there is no situation which does not contain the seed of meaning.3
+I am convinced that, in the final analysis, there is no situation that does not contain within it the seed of a meaning.3

 Why is it that some people, like Vita my mail carrier, experience their work-even mundane work-with passion and commitment?
 Why do some people have an easier time dealing with complex and challenging situations at work and in life?
 Why do some people deal more easily with change?
 Why do some people find meaning and fulfillment in their work and everyday life, while others do not?
 There are no simple answers to these complex questions; but there are meaningful answers.
-That is the goal of this book: to illuminate the search for meaning, as a path to meaning, whether in our work or in our everyday lives.
+That is the goal of this book: to illuminate the search for meaning as a path to meaning, both in our work and in our lives outside work.

-What This Book Is About
+This Book Is About True Freedom

-We are, by nature, creatures of habit.
-Searching for a life that is both predictable and within our "comfort zone," we rely on routine and, for the most part, learned thinking patterns.
+We are by nature creatures of habit.
+Searching for a life that is both predictable and within our comfort zone, we rely on routine and, for the most part, learned thinking patterns.
 In effect, we create pathways in our minds in much the same way that a path is beaten through a grass field from repeated use.
-And because these patterns are automatic, we may believe these habitual ways of thinking and behaving to be "beyond our control."
+And because these patterns are automatic, we may believe these habitual ways of thinking and behaving to be beyond our control.
 Life, it seems, just happens to us.
-Not only do we rationalize our responses to life but we also fall prey to forces that work to limit our potential as human beings.
-By viewing ourselves as relatively powerless and driven by our instincts, the possibility that we create, or at least co-create, our own reality becomes difficult to grasp.
+Not only do we rationalize our responses to life but we also fall prey to forces that limit our potential as human beings.
+By viewing ourselves as relatively powerless and driven by our instincts, the possibility that we create, or at least cocreate, our own reality becomes difficult to grasp.
 Instead, we lock ourselves inside our own mental prisons.
-We lose sight of our own natural potential, as well as that of others.
+We lose sight of our own natural potential and that of others.

-Each of us has his own inner concentration camp... we must deal with, with forgiveness and patience-as full human beings; as we are and what we will become.
+Each of us has his own inner concentration camp . . . we must deal with, with forgiveness and patience - as full human beings; as we are and what we will become $.^4$

-The ways in which we hold ourselves "prisoners of our thoughts" are well documented in the work of many who explore the landscape of our psycho-spiritual lives.
-Physician Deepak Chopra, in the audiotape of his book Unconditional Life, says "We erect and build a prison, and the tragedy is that we cannot even see the walls of this prison."
+The ways in which we hold ourselves "prisoners of our thoughts" are well documented in the work of many writers and thinkers who explore the landscape of our psychospiritual lives.
+Physician Deepak Chopra, in the audiotape of his book Unconditional Life, says "We erect and build a prison, and the tragedy is that we cannot even see the walls of this prison."5

-It is through our own search for meaning that we are able to reshape our patterns of thinking, "unfreeze" ourselves from our limited perspective, find the key, and unlock the door of our metaphorical prison cell.
+Yet we can reshape our patterns of thinking.
+Through our own search for meaning, we can unfreeze ourselves from our limited perspective, find the key, and unlock the door of our metaphorical prison cell.